 The 18-hour political science minor includes nine hours of core courses and another nine hours of electives in focus areas, such as American politics, international relations, and comparative politics.

-Either minor is a great addition to any major.
+Minors are great additions to any major.
 Minors allow you to gain additional knowledge to supplement your primary course of study.
-Having a better understanding of the past or how governments function is valuable in today’s society.
+Having a better understanding of the past, public policy or how governments function is valuable in today’s society.

 Clubs and Engaged Learning